 Reader Questions

 Readers, is making over $400,000 a year worth it?
 How have you managed to balance your health and desire to make as much money as possible?
 What were some ways in which you were able to let go of a high income?
-Anybody else work at Goldman Sachs before?
+Any Goldman Sachs employees out there?

 It is quite common for dual income household employees at FAANG companies and similar level tech companies to be making $300-500K each, with great WLB.